vormplus/Processing2-CreativeProgrammingCookbook/Chapter 11/README.md

     Copyright:      Packt Publishing 2012.
 	Author:         Jan Vantomme

-## Chapter 10 - Using Processing with Other Editors
+## Chapter 11 - Using Processing with Other Editors

-- Recipe 1:
+- Recipe 1: Installing Eclipse
-- Recipe 2:
+- Recipe 2: Installing the Processing plugin for Eclipse
-- Recipe 3:
+- Recipe 3: Write your first sketch with the Processing Eclipse plugin
-- Recipe 4:
+- Recipe 4: Installing the Processing library template in Eclipse
-- Recipe 5:
+- Recipe 5: Writing Processing libraries
-- Recipe 6:
+- Recipe 6: Installing the Processing tool template
-- Recipe 7:
+- Recipe 7: Writing Processing tools
-- Recipe 8:
+- Recipe 8: Using Processing with IntelliJ IDEA